ZenGirl/chorizo/README.md

 The linkage data handles this using active flags and priority statuses at all levels.

 By doing this, an app could, for example, search for a persons name, and from that obtain their phone numbers.
-And from that locate all organizations that have that number.
+And from those locate all organizations that have that number.
-And from that get the departments in that organization.
+And from those get the departments in that organization.
-And from that get all the people in each department.
+And from those get all the people in each department.
 And so on.

 In effect it is a simple graph that links all these atoms of data together.